Facts about OxyContin

 Between 2012 and 2017, the overall national opioid prescribing rate declined by 25% to the lowest rate in more than 10 years.34 The available data also indicate that opioid prescribing rates have decreased in every state.
 Unfortunately, opioid-related deaths have increased during this same period, driven by illegal opioids such as heroin and illicit fentanyl.35 These data points underscore that prescription opioid manufacturers alone cannot end the opioid crisis, and that any meaningful solution must involve input and expertise from a variety of stakeholders, including manufacturers, insurers, distributers, academia, regulators, legislators, healthcare providers, and law enforcement agencies.

-It is not possible to predict which people prescribed opioids will become addicted
+It is not possible to reliably predict which people prescribed opioids will become addicted

 Although a single case of addiction is one too many, those who imply that these medicines are not safe and effective for patients when used as prescribed are mistaken.
 However, even when used as prescribed, there is a risk of addiction, which may lead to overdose and death.